By Lisa Soronen

 Per Supreme Court precedent if a rule is “neutral and generally applicable” it is generally constitutional even if it burdens religious practice.
 If a rule isn’t “neutral and generally applicable” and it burdens religion, it is usually unconstitutional.

-Before the Second Circuit, the challengers argued the mandate wasn’t neutral toward religion because then-Governor Mario Cuomo promised it would include a religious exemption but it didn’t.
+Before the Second Circuit, the challengers argued the mandate wasn’t neutral toward religion because then-Governor Andrew Cuomo promised it would include a religious exemption but it didn’t.
 The Second Circuit rejected this argument noting in the eight days between Cuomo’s promise and the mandate being issued the administration changed, the FDA fully approved the Pfizer vaccine, and Delta became the dominate variant in the state.
 According to the Second Circuit, the challengers “have not adduced facts establishing that the change stemmed from religious intolerance, rather than an intent to more fully ensure that employees at healthcare facilities receive the vaccine in furtherance of the State’s public health goals.”

 The challengers also argued before the Second Circuit that the lack of a religious exemption, when medical exemptions are available, means the vaccine mandate isn’t generally applicable.
 The Second Circuit doubted religious and medical exemptions are comparable because medical exemptions are limited in duration for those with temporary conditions and the data before the court indicated religious exemptions are more numerous than medical exemptions.